matsurinoyama/matsurinoyama/README.md

 ## Hey there!👋🏽

-- 🛫 Currently preparing to start my studies in Japan (ETA: April 2024)
+- 📚 Currently studying Media Creation at Kyoto Seika University
-- 🚧 Currently developing my portfolio site in Svelte
+- 🚧 Developing my portfolio site in Svelte as a side project

 ### Languages: